-Operation Encompass provides an efficient, confidential channel of communication between the police, via WADAS to the Designated Safeguarding Leads.
+Operation Encompass provides an efficient, confidential channel of communication between the police, via the Domestic Abuse Hub to the Designated Safeguarding Leads.
 This enables the immediate and discrete recognition of the child's situation by key school staff, ensuring a secure and sympathetic environment is provided and the broader effects of abuse are addressed.